anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Agent-Proximity

 "Agent-proximity" is a weaker assertion then "proximity".
-In case of "agent-proximity" it is a statement, that the proximity-registrar-certificate was provided via the registrar-agent and not directly.
+In case of "agent-proximity" it is a statement, that the proximity-registrar-certificate was provided via the registrar-agent and not directly to the pledge.
-This can be verified by the registrar and also by the MASA through voucher-request processing.
+This can be verified by the registrar and also by the MASA during the voucher-request processing.
-Note that at the time of creating the voucher-request, the pledge cannot verify the LDevID(Reg) EE certificate and has no proof-of-possession of the corresponding private key for the certificate.
+Note that at the time of creating the voucher-request, the pledge cannot verify the registrar's LDevID(Reg) EE certificate and has no proof-of-possession of the corresponding private key for the certificate.
 Trust handover to the domain is established via the "pinned-domain-certificate" in the voucher.

 In contrast, "proximity" provides a statement, that the pledge was in direct contact with the registrar and was able to verify proof-of-possession of the private key in the context of the TLS handshake.